Student Exposure Control Plan for Bloodborne and Airborne Pathogens

 Completing the form generates a report to Student Health Services and the school designee.

-Step 4: Monitor closely for fever or other symptoms consistent with COVID-19.
-Symptoms may occur 2-14 days following exposure and include the following:
+Step 4: Monitor closely for fever or other symptoms consistent with CDC Guidelines: Symptoms of Coronavirus.

 If no symptoms develop, skip to Step 7.

 - Seek medical attention and/or evaluation from Student Health Services (call 203-582-8742 first) or primary care physician or other health care facility.